Proud Boys go to trial on sedition as Jan. 6 probe heats up

-gWASHINGTO — As members of the Proud Boys extremist group stormed past police lines and swarmed the Capitol on Jan.
+WASHINGTON (AP) — As members of the Proud Boys extremist group stormed past police lines and swarmed the Capitol on Jan.
 6, 2021, their leader cheered them on from afar, prosecutors say.
 “Do what must be done,” Enrique Tarrio wrote on social media.
 “So what do we do now?” someone asked later that day in a Proud Boys encrypted group chat.

 “Do it again,” Tarrio responded.